WHAT FOREIGN INVESTORS SHOULD KNOW ABOUT BUYING HOUSES AND PROPERTY IN FLORIDA

 What about when a buyer without representation contacts a real estate agent representing the seller and wants to purchase the seller’s home?
-Most likely the agent representing the seller, typically referred to as the “Listing Agent” will be a Transaction Broker and this will not be a problem.
-If, however, the Listing agent is a Single Agent, then the problem can be solved three different ways.
+Most likely the agent representing the seller typically referred to as the “Listing Agent” will be a Transaction Broker and this will not be a problem.
+If, however, the Listing agent is a Single Agent, then the problem can be solved in three different ways.

 The Single Agent can transition to a Transaction Broker with the seller’s written permission.
 The buyer can use a single agent from a different brokerage.
 Or, the buyer can say that he does not need or want representation in which case the seller’s agent, by law, must have the buyer sign a disclosure agreement that he or she is not represented and that no brokerage relationship exists with the seller’s agent.
-Even in this situation, however, the Single Agent representing the seller has certain responsibilities, which include:
+Even in this situation, however, the Single Agent representing the seller has specific responsibilities, which include:

 - Accounting for all funds entrusted to the licensee.

 Whether you are buying or selling a home, make sure you understand the type of relationship you have established with the real estate agent that you have engaged.

 Please note that Urban Thier & Federer, P.A. does not represent you and cannot take any action on your behalf unless and until you enter into a formal written Legal Representation Agreement.